Smarker/faster-rcnn/README.md

 * `CustomImages directory` - contains custom images with bounding boxes drawn on detected objects
 * `custom_images_output.json` - json output of `bounding boxes`, `confidence levels`, and `class names` for each image

-#### CustomImages Directory in Output Folder

-Contains all test images, whether an object was detected in them or not.

 #### custom_images_output.json

 ```